Guide to forest hiking, camping, bison tracking and more in the primeval Bialowieża Forest, Poland

 My favorite part, however, was the large variety of vegetables and fruits.
 Beetroot-berry juices and cold (pink) beet soup, cold cucumber soup,… I loved them all!

-However, you cannot leave Bialowieza without having tried the famous pierogi (dumplings)!
+However, you cannot leave Bialowieza, Poland without having tried the famous pierogi (dumplings)!
 They exist with all imaginable filling and they were some of my favorite food.
 After my trip to Gdansk and Pomerania, I had a serious craving of pierogi!

 Here, some of the most typical dishes to try in Bialowieza in the Podlasie region: